wonseok-crypto/wonseok-crypto.github.io/_pages/about.md

   - /about.html
 ---

-My name is Wonseok Choi (최원석, 崔元碩), a Post-Doc @ The Purdue Blockchain Lab hosted by Professor Vassilis Zikas
+My name is Wonseok Choi (최원석, 崔元碩), a Post-Doc @ [The Purdue Blockchain Lab](https://www.cs.purdue.edu/blockchain/index.html) hosted by [Professor Vassilis Zikas](https://www.cs.purdue.edu/homes/vzikas/)

 This is my new website
 ======
 This is a temporary version of my homepage and will be upgraded!
+I intend to use this address permanently from now on (11/21/2023).

 Previous Homepage